PATh provides services and technologies for distributed high-throughput computing (dHTC)!

 Credit Accounts

 The Partnership to Advance Throughput Computing (PATh) project is funded by the NSF to advance High Throughput Computing (HTC) and its impact on research and education.
-To achieve this goal, PATh operates a fabric of capacity services that ranges from Research Computing Facilitation, to Access Points capable of managing distributed HTC workloads.
-Starting January 2022, PATh will add to its fabric of services support for capacity credit accounts.
+To achieve this goal, PATh operates a fabric of capacity services that ranges from Research Computing Facilitation to Access Points capable of managing distributed HTC workloads.
+PATh has added to its fabric of services support for capacity credit accounts.

 Production Services

-The Production Services team, as part of the Fabric of Capacity Services (FoCaS), maintains services essential to delivering science on the Open Science Grid.
+The Production Services team, as part of the Fabric of Capacity Services (FoCaS), maintains services essential to delivering science using OSG Consortium resources.
 The Compute Management services allow for sharing of computing resources, provisioning pools of computing resources, job execution management.
 Data Management services provide for serving and pre-placing data in support of workflows.
 Additionally, services such as identity management, monitoring, and accounting enhance and secure the fabric.